mastertanzeel/react-typescript-timer-with-TDD/README.md

-# Live demo of time
+# Live demo of timer
 See live demo at [Live Demo](https://react-typescript-timer.surge.sh)